OpenTechStrategies/pdc-poc-demo/docs/SPEC.md

    associated with its corresponding proposing organization (see the [Entity Relationship Diagram (ERD)](TODO: WE NEED TO MAKE AN ERD)).

 3) **API documentation.**

-   This screen shows technical documentation for the PoC Demo API, which is a design preview of the API by which others (e.g., GMS vendors) will be able to send and receive data to/from the CGAP Common Data Platform under the governance of CGAP's data access policies.
+   This screen shows technical documentation for the PoC Demo API, which is a design preview of the API by which others (e.g., GMS vendors) will be able to send and receive data to/from the PDC Common Data Platform under the governance of PDC's data access policies.

 TBD: There may be another view coming, or at least an API endpoint,